spicyjack/App-idGamesSync/README.md

 ## SUPPORT AND DOCUMENTATION ##

-After installing, you can find documentation for this module with the perldoc command.
+After installing, you can find documentation for this application with the perldoc command.

     perldoc idgames_sync.pl